mpolden/journal/README.md

 Note that the budget has been automatically adjusted to the number of months that contain records.

-The option `--month` can be used to show records for a given month in the current year. `journal ls --month=7` is equivalent to `journal ls --since=2018-07-01 --until=2018-07-31` where `2018` is substituted for the current calendar year.
+The option `--month` can be used to show records for the most recent month.
+`journal ls --month=7` is equivalent to `journal ls --since=2018-07-01 --until=2018-07-31` where `2018` is substituted for the current calendar year.

+If the given month is after the current month, records from the previous year are displayed instead.
+E.g. if the current date is in January 2019, `journal ls --month=3` is equivalent to `journal ls --since=2018-03-01 --until=2018-03-31`.

 Options also be combined:
 ```